A portable OCaml function to print floats

 It works by first isolating the sign, exponent and mantissa of the floating-point number to print.
 The mantissa ranges over

 0 ..
-0xFFFFFFFFFFFFF, and we would like a sequence of decimals that range over
+0xFFFFFFFFFFFFF, and we would like a sequence of decimal digits that ranges over

 0 ..
 9999999999999998 instead.
 For this purpose, the mantissa is bitwise or-ed into the representation of the double-precision float